Follpvosten/Pairandomizer/README.md

     * lang: The language of the scenario.
 Only scenarios of the device language will be displayed, unless the user wants to see all scenarios.
     * filename: The name of the file containing the scenario's scene texts.
     This file needs to be in the same directory on the server.
+In theory, the filename might be a relative path under the index file's path, but that is currently untested.

 ### scenario_name.json
 These files are the ones listed in the `index.json` file.
 They can be named